KilledByAPixel/HueJumper2k/README.md

 * Retro style 3D rendering engine in full HD
 * Realistic driving physics and collisions
 * Random level generation with increasing difficulty
-* Sky with sun and moon and lighting effects the world
+* Gradient sky with sun and moon
 * Procedurally generated mountain range
 * Random trees and rocks
 * Camera rumble and slow when off road